 Then there are the weeks of sleep deprivation followed by a few weeks of fun and amazement.

-You also have hours of reviewing puppy applicants and interviewing future families and veterinarians.
+You also have hours of promoting your litter, creating advertisements, reviewing puppy applicants and interviewing future families and veterinarians.

 Then years of worrying how your baby is doing at someone else’s house.

-Sean spends hours upon hours researching dog pedigrees and talking to people about dogues to find who would be suitable mates for our girls.
+Hours upon hours are spent researching dog pedigrees and talking to people about dogues to find who would be suitable mates for our girls.
 There is a lot of behind the scenes work that goes on to make a nice litter.

 It is NOT a money making venture!
 It is a labor of love.
 It is also a great challenge to make a dogue that better meets the standard and that lives a longer and healthier life.